KaMiKaZeE1221/SiR-System-Monitor/README.md

 - OS: Windows 10+ (Might work on earlier versions but I have not personally tested.)

-At least one of these is required to show ANY sensors...:
+## At least one of these is required to show ANY sensors:

 - RTSS / MSI Afterburner (Only for FPS/Frame Times)
 - AIDA64 with Shared Memory enabled